Systems thinking, AI literacy, and human-centered organizational support

 Systems thinking for real organizations

-The goal is not a stack of abstract recommendations.
-The goal is a working system your people can actually maintain: clearer priorities, better decisions about AI, less duplicated effort, cleaner handoffs, and tools that strengthen the work instead of distorting it.
+The goal is a working system your people can actually live with: clearer priorities, better information flow, cleaner handoffs, wiser decisions about AI, and tools that strengthen instead of distort the work.

 Systems mapping